Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 the dogs had done

-to our carpets I sure didn’t want to take the chance of missing this guy!
+to our carpets, I sure didn’t want to take the chance of missing this

-So I said, “Let’s take a gamble.
+So I told Marla, “Let’s take a gamble.
 I realize your document from Royal Romance

 says we need the certified copy of the divorce decree, but we don’t have